Spring Garden Revival

 Municipal Tree Protection Ordinances & Professional Standards in Cohasset

-Cohasset enforces tree protection ordinances that set permit thresholds for both private and public property, with special protections for heritage and landmark trees.
-Applications are reviewed by the Building Department, often in coordination with the Planning Board and utility companies for line clearance.
+Cohasset’s tree protection ordinances set clear permit thresholds for both private (6-8 inches DBH) and public trees, with special provisions for heritage or landmark specimens.
+Applications are reviewed by municipal staff, often in coordination with the Building Department and utility companies for line clearance.
 Emergency storm damage protocols and public notification are required for significant public tree work.
-Violations are subject to correction procedures, with defined timeframes and appeal processes.
-Professional liability insurance of 1M minimum is required for commercial work, along with workers compensation and bonding for municipal contracts.
-Consulting arborists must also carry professional liability coverage.
+Enforcement includes violation reporting, correction timelines, and appeal or variance procedures.
+Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and professional liability coverage, with bonding required for municipal contracts.
+Documentation and inspection are integral to compliance.

 Cohasset Planning Board